syncfusion-content/wpf-docs/wpf/Updown/Styles-and-Templates.md

 # Styles and Templates

-The appearance of the [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control can be customized by editing its style or by using the properties exposed by the `UpDown` control.
+The appearance of the WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control can be customized by editing its style or by using the properties exposed by the `UpDown` control.

 ## Positive value

-The background and foreground for the positive value can be customized using the `Background` and `Foreground` properties of [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.
+The background and foreground for the positive value can be customized using the `Background` and `Foreground` properties of WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.

 {% tabs %}